 Radioembolization (ray-dee-oh-em-beh-lih-ZAY-shun) is a procedure used to treat some kinds of liver tumors.

 A specialized doctor, called an interventional radiologist, injects tiny beads containing radioactive material into a blood vessel that leads to the tumor.
-The radioactive material, yttrium-90 (Y90), works right on the tumor and not the healthy tissue around it.
+The radioactive material, yttrium-90 (Y90), works right on the tumor with minimal effect on the healthy tissues around it.

 The full name of this treatment is transarterial radioembolization with yttrium-90 (TARE-Y90).